-The Persian spices in Advieh have a warm flavor and intoxicating aroma!
-Make our recipe for this popular and delightful Persian spice mix.
+The Persian spices in advieh have a warm flavor and intoxicating aroma!
+Make this recipe for a popular and delightful Middle Eastern blend.

 Although we share recipes from countries all along the ancient Silk Road, Persian spices are found in many of the recipes here on our site.

 Who can resist the fragrant, warm flavors of cinnamon, cumin, and nutmeg, as well as popular seasonings like dried rose petals, coriander and saffron?

 Advieh could be considered a catch-all name, because there are actually several different variations of the Persian spice blend.
 It has some similar qualities to the spicy Indian seasoning, garam masala.